zbo14/bigchaindb/docs/source/drivers-clients/python-server-api-examples.md

 }
 ```

-The asset can be transfered as soon as each of the `owners_after` signs the transaction.
+The asset can be transferred as soon as each of the `owners_after` signs the transaction.

 To do so, simply provide a list of all private keys to the signing routine: